 Such a change in the global economy has consequentially disfigured the economies on both sides of the Atlantic beyond all recognition from the relative isolation they adopted prior to WW2.
 A sectorial shift has thus moved workers out of the manufacturing sector, the very sector that once formed the backbone of each nations economic power.
 This sectorial shift however has not been seamless, and to fully understand the backlash against such agreements you have to travel far away from the polished offices of Brussels and Washington to the abandoned factories of Sunderland and Detroit.
 Despite being over 3,000 miles apart the two cities both held similar historical industrial significance and then consequent decline as well as both voting in favour of the anti-establishment mantra of Trump and Farage.

 The city of Detroit is perhaps the most well known case of post-industrial ruin.
 The city that once housed 296,000 manufacturing jobs in 1950 has fewer than 27,000 in 2011.
-Similarly in Sunderland, a city previously dominated by coal mining and shipbuilding which industries housed 32,800 workers in 1973, doesn’t have a single shipyard today.
-However the impact on a city of offshoring extends further than a job, in Detroit and Sunderland the signing of such deals destroyed an identity and community of people who for generations prided themselves on the work they undertook, a reality and cost which isn’t incorporated into economic modelling of trade deals.
+Similarly in Sunderland, a city previously dominated by coal mining and shipbuilding, the shipbuilding industries which alone employed 32,800 workers in 1973 has completely vanished.
+But the impact on a city of offshoring extends further than a job, in Detroit and Sunderland the signing of such deals destroyed an identity and community of people who for generations prided themselves on the work they undertook, a reality and cost which isn’t incorporated into economic modeling of trade deals.